iPad Pro 12.9in full review

 But it takes a long time to recharge, even with the supplied charger.
-If you have the 29W charger Apple ships with its USB-C MacBooks then you can invest in a USB-C to Lightning cable to charge your iPad faster.
+If you have the 30W charger (slightly older versions may be 29W) Apple ships with its USB-C MacBooks then you can invest in a USB-C to Lightning cable to charge your iPad faster.
 But that is an expensive faff.

 Also bear in mind that charging the Pro while using it is not ideal, and you'll hover around the same percentage point forever.
 You'll need to build overnight charging into your routine.

-Here I benchmarked it against that iPad, last year’s 9.7-inch iPad Pro and 2015’s original 12.9-inch.
-Also I’ve included some results for Huawei’s MateBook E 2-in-1 (Core i5) and the latest high-end Microsoft Surface Pro (Core i7) for good measure.
+Here I benchmarked it against that iPad, last year's 9.7in iPad Pro and 2015's original 12.9in.
+Also I've included some results for Huawei's MateBook E 2-in-1 (Core i5) and the latest high-end Microsoft Surface Pro (Core i7) for good measure.